For detailed discussion of cases and responses, please see bottom of page.

 Feedback to Members (see SOP 9)

 After the Review Session, the Organiser marks the Response Forms according to the scoring system agreed at the Review Session.
-The marks are entered into a table that shows the chosen specialist arm or arms, the score awarded for each individual case, and the total score, for each member represented by his / her unique code number.
+The marks are entered into a table that shows the chosen specialist arm or arms, the score awarded for each individual case, and the total score, for each member represented by their unique code number.
 The table is circulated to all members within six weeks of the Review Session together with the Minutes of the Review Session.

 CPD (see SOP 9)